 The Grassitts were very poor.
 For some time, they had been keeping Mrs. Grassitt's sister, Mary Taylor.
 Mary had just had a baby.
 Mrs. Grassitt choked a little on the word.
 Mary's baby-well, it didn't have a father.
-Now, the Grassitts had to go to another city right away to take a job.
-But they couldn't take Mary because she was still ill.
+Now, the Grassitts had to go to another city right away to the baby bundled into their clothes take a job.
+But they couldn't take and well wrapped up against the Mary because she was still ill.
 They had no friends in Forest Falls.
 They had heard that I always helped those in trouble.
 Was there anything I could do?